Your first teddy bear. That favorite book. The cute outfit you had to have.

-If you have something that is truly collectible, cash in now!
+If you have any sentimental items that are truly collectible, cash in now!
 Sell it and use the money for something that you need in your life now.

 Remember, your stuff does not define you.
-Pass things on that you no longer need in your life.
+If you no longer need something in your life, pass it on.
 Make room for a new chapter.